 What is eCommerce customer experience?

 Then what is eCommerce experience?
-In order to answer this question, let’s start off with the basics.
+To answer this question, let’s start with the basics.
 Shopify provides us with the best definition of eCommerce:

 “Ecommerce, also known as electronic commerce or internet commerce, refers to the buying and selling of goods or services using the internet, and the transfer of money and data to execute these transactions.
 Ecommerce is often used to refer to the sale of physical products online, but it can also describe any kind of commercial transaction that is facilitated through the internet.”

 It refers specifically to the transactions we make online.
 We have all visited an online shop before, be it just to research some products.
 Doing just that has become an automatic reflex of digital natives around the world.
 It’s a no-brainer: we don’t think much, we just go around minding our business.
 And visiting an online store is an essential part of our everyday activity, it’s digital experiences like window shopping in our day-to-day lives.

 Customer experience and eCommerce go hand in hand.
 We expect nothing less than a seamless, agreeable process that takes little time, is personalized, and straight to the point.
 Conceiving and delivering the best online experience is not as easy as it may seem at first glance.
 This is why we have put together this useful guide, which will help you understand the meaning behind each concept and how to integrate it within your strategy.

 You may have already heard that famous saying: you waste half of your advertising budget; you just never know which half.
 We are accustomed to the large number of advertisements and commercials which we are exposed to each day.
 Targeted ads on websites and social media have made it even easier for businesses to reach us and make us aware of what they offer.
 While they are indeed effective, one never knows why some types of content perform better than others.